IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model.md

 ## date

 The date this file was created.
+Format should be YYYY-MM-DD

 `date`